-- PowerCLI update-tools commandlet.
-For more information, see the vSphere PowerCLI Documentation guide.
+- PowerCLI update-tools cmdlets.
+For more information, see the vSphere PowerCLI Documentation guide .

 This updates the VMware Tools on the specified virtual machine.

-The virtual machine must be powered on for this procedure.
+Note: The virtual machine must be powered on.

 - Virtual Machine check/upgrade tools during power cycle.